 The Best Places To Eat In London

 If you’re planning a trip to London and looking for the best restaurants in London, here’s our review of everywhere and everything we ate in London.
-Below are pictures and reviews of what we loved, what we didn’t love, and a few off-the-beaten-path restaurants you’ll definitely want to see out!
+Below are pictures and reviews of what we loved, what we didn’t love, and a few off-the-beaten-path restaurants you’ll definitely want to try to find!

 The Golden Hind

-This restaurant had the highest rated fish and chips in the city, so we definitely had to check it out on our first night in London!
+According to the ratings, The Golden Hind was supposed to be one of the best restaurants in London for fish and chips, so we definitely had to check it out!
 Honestly though, we thought it was just okay, and the fish definitely needed tons of salt and pepper to give it any flavor at all.
 The tartar sauce wasn’t my favorite.
 We liked the fish and chips from The Old Inn in Scotland better!